What do deer do at night?

 The frequency, timing, and duration of deer activities are closely related to what the weather is doing and predation.
 These are the two most common causes of death for deer and are naturally the things that deer focus on the most for survival.

 Humans are the number one predator of deer.
 Therefore, if people spend daylight hours pressuring deer, then we should anticipate an increase in nighttime deer activity or the deer leaving that area for the immediate future.
 Deer are smart enough to learn that they are less likely to encounter humans at night than they are during the day.
-Click the link to get a better understanding of how smart deer are.
+Click the link to learn how smart deer are.

 Weather will influence deer movement in a variety of ways.
 In general, when temperatures drop below normal you can expect deer to be more active.
 In order to keep their body temperatures warm, deer move around and work on keeping their stomachs full.
 Since it’s typically colder at night than it is during the daytime, you can expect deer to move more regularly at night than during the day.